DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ![](https://imgur.com/JdzheZZ.png)

+F1 score of the model - 98.66%.
 Precision of the OCSVM is 100%, recall - 98.66%.
 Compared to shallow statistical approach OCSVM algorithm is correct in more cases.
 These results are easy to explain as OCSVM is much more complex and robust algorithm which combined with embedding space can be applied to time-series.

 ## Seasonal Hybrid ESD Model